 Cost-of-Living Adjustment (COLA)

-We are writing on behalf of The Church Pension Fund Board of Trustees (CPF Board) to inform you that there will be no cost-of-living adjustment (COLA) for participants and beneficiaries of The Episcopal Church Lay Employees’ Retirement Plan (Lay DB Plan) for 2017.
+We are writing on behalf of The Church Pension Fund Board of Trustees (CPF Board) with respect to its 2018 cost-of-living adjustment (COLA) decision.
+Unfortunately, as in recent years, there will be no COLA for participants and beneficiaries of The Episcopal Church Lay Employees’ Retirement Plan (Lay DB Plan) for 2018.

 The Church Pension Fund Board of Trustees